nszad/hashicorp-take-home/git-basics.md

 #### Git merge

-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+To update your local branch with the newly fetched changes, run e.g. `git merge origin/main` to "merge" the changes from the tracking branch for `main` into your local branch (which in this case should also be called "main").

 #### Git pull